ibericode/mailchimp-for-wordpress/readme.txt

 **Fixes**

-- Error in Russian translation, causing a broken link on the MailChimp settings page.
+- Error in Russian translation, causing a broken link on the Mailchimp settings page.

 **Improvements**

-- Textual improvements to MailChimp settings page.
+- Textual improvements to Mailchimp settings page.
-- Connectivity issues with MailChimp will now _always_ show an error message.
+- Connectivity issues with Mailchimp will now _always_ show an error message.
-- Renewing MailChimp lists will now also update the output of the `{subscriber_count}` tag.
+- Renewing Mailchimp lists will now also update the output of the `{subscriber_count}` tag.

 #### 2.3.15 - October 9, 2015